kubernetes/kubernetes/docs/developer-guide.md

-# Kubernetes Developer Guide
+# LMKTFY Developer Guide

-The developer guide is for anyone wanting to either write code which directly accesses the kubernetes API, or to contribute directly to the kubernetes project.
+The developer guide is for anyone wanting to either write code which directly accesses the lmktfy API, or to contribute directly to the lmktfy project.
 It assumes some familiarity with concepts in the [User Guide](user-guide.md) and the [Cluster Admin Guide](cluster-admin-guide.md).

-## Developing against the Kubernetes API
+## Developing against the LMKTFY API

-* API objects are explained at [http://kubernetes.io/third_party/swagger-ui/](http://kubernetes.io/third_party/swagger-ui/).
+* API objects are explained at [http://lmktfy.io/third_party/swagger-ui/](http://lmktfy.io/third_party/swagger-ui/).

 * **Annotations** ([annotations.md](annotations.md)): are for attaching arbitrary non-identifying metadata to objects.
-  Programs that automate Kubernetes objects may use annotations to store small amounts of their state.
+  Programs that automate LMKTFY objects may use annotations to store small amounts of their state.

 * **API Conventions** ([api-conventions.md](api-conventions.md)):
-  Defining the verbs and resources used in the Kubernetes API.
+  Defining the verbs and resources used in the LMKTFY API.

 * **API Client Libraries** ([client-libraries.md](client-libraries.md)):
   A list of existing client libraries, both supported and user-contributed.